greg7mdp/gtl/docs/btree.md

 ## Acknowledgements

-Many thanks to the Abseil developers for implementing the btree data structures (see [abseil-cpp](https://github.com/abseil/abseil-cpp)) upon which this work is based, and to Google for releasing it as open-source.
+Many thanks to the Abseil developers for implementing the btree containers (see [abseil-cpp](https://github.com/abseil/abseil-cpp)) upon which this work is based, and to Google for releasing it as open-source.